Braised Lamb in Red Wine

 What side dish do you serve with lamb?

-Try a side of potatoes like mashed potatoes, lemon rosemary roast potatoes, lemon dill potatoes, and potato wedges.
-Rice pilafs and pilaus are perfect with slow-cooked meats such as quick vegetable pilaf or fragrant rice with fruit and nuts.
-If you looking for a low-carb alternative try cauliflower rice.
-Other sides could be
+Try a side of potatoes, like mashed potatoes, lemon rosemary roast potatoes, lemon dill potatoes, and potato wedges.
+Rice pilafs and pilaus are perfect with slow-cooked meats, such as quick vegetable pilaf or fragrant rice with fruit and nuts.
+If you are looking for a low-carb alternative, try cauliflower rice.
+Other sides could be:

 - Quick garlic sesame asparagus or Garlic Parmesan asparagus,

-- Swiss chard patties, corn fritters, leek potato patties
+- Swiss chard patties, corn fritters, and leek potato patties

-- Sesame green beans, sauteed broccoli, sauteed asparagus
+- Sesame green beans, sauteed broccoli, and sauteed asparagus

 - Oven-baked butternut squash or Oven-baked carrot sticks